 Your child will be tested using different testing techniques one-on-one with a provider.
 The testing will include puzzles, game-like activities, computer tasks, question-answer tasks and paper-pencil tasks.
 The caregiver is generally not in the room during testing.

 While the child completes testing, caregivers will complete an interview with the neuropsychology team, as well as any necessary paperwork.
 The results and recommendations of the evaluation are typically given on the same day.
 You will receive a report in about one to two weeks, outlining all of the results and recommendations.

 How long will the evaluation last?

 You should expect to be here most of the day, up to 6-7 hours.
-There is a break for lunch at about noon.
+There is a break for lunch.

 What should we bring to the evaluation?

 Please bring all relevant medical records, any prescription eye glasses or hearing aids, etc. Also, please bring a list of your child’s medications.
 Notes from teachers and any education plans (IEP or section 504 plans) are helpful, as are any previous evaluations.